 Naturally this article is an unfinished study.
-I hope that any specialist who carry it further will communicate with me.
+I hope that any specialist

-When asked to contribute something short and worth while to make this handbook of use to Canadian specialists.
-I could do no better than emphasize the importance of realizing that the knowledge of this perforation was the beginning of wisdom.
+When asked to contribute something short and worth while to make this handbook of use to Canadian specialists, I could do no better than emphasize the importance of realizing that the knowledge of this perforation was the beginning of wisdom.
 I may add here that most perforation gauges on the market are subdivided into halves only, and are consequently of no use whatever to the Canadian specialist.